Hades-HY-LI/Multivariate-Statistical-Analysis/README.md

 # Multivariate-Statistical-Analysis

+### Description

-Constructed confidence region and simultaneous confidence intervals for multivariate statistical problems; run MANOVA to test the differences between populations; classification methods for multivariate case problems.
+This is a course project related to multivariate data analysis.
+The goal is to constructed confidence region and simultaneous confidence intervals for multivariate statistical problems; run MANOVA to test the differences between populations; classification methods for multivariate case problems.